kv5h/tfvar-export/README.md

 **NOTE:**

-- Updating is allowed by using the `--allow-update (-u)` flag.
+- Updating is allowed by using the `--allow-update` flag.
-- To show outputs of current workspace, use `--show-outputs (-s)` flag.
+- To show outputs of current workspace, use `--show-outputs` flag.

 ## Usage

+TODO:

 ```
 Usage: tfvar-export [OPTIONS] <PATH_TO_TFSTATE_FILE> <PATH_TO_EXPORT_LIST>